-- Section 1.
-Chapter 116 of NRS is hereby amended by adding thereto the provisions set forth as sections 2 and 3 of this act. - Sec.
-2. ["Civil action" means an action for money damages or equitable relief.
-The term does not include an action in equity for injunctive relief in which there is an immediate threat of irreparable harm, or an action relating to the title to residential property.]
-(Deleted by amendment.) - Sec.
+Section 1.
+Chapter 116 of NRS is hereby amended by adding thereto the provisions set forth as sections 2 and 3 of this act.

+Sec.
+2. (Deleted by amendment.)

+- Sec.
 3. 1.
-Except as otherwise provided in subsection 2, an association, a member of the executive board, or a community manager shall deposit or invest all [money collected in an account which is federally insured or insured by a private insurer] funds of the association at a financial institution which: - (a) Is located in this State; - (b) Is qualified to conduct business in this State; or - (c) Has consented to be subject to the jurisdiction, including the power to subpoena, of the courts of this State and the Division. - 2.
-Except as otherwise provided by the governing documents, fiff in addition to the requirements of subsection 1, an association fdeems the investment reasonable, the association may! shall deposit, maintain and invest fany money collected in certificates of deposit at a! all funds of the association: - (a) In a financial institution [.
-United States treasury bills, corporate or municipal bonds or any other security guaranteed by] whose accounts are insured by the Federal Deposit Insurance Corporation, the National Credit Union Share Insurance Fund or the Securities Investor Protection Corporation;

-(b) With a private insurer approved pursuant to NRS 678.755; or

-(c) In a government security backed by the full faith and credit of the Government of the United States.

-3. The Commission shall adopt regulations prescribing the contents of the declaration to be executed and signed by a financial institution located outside of this State to submit to consent to the jurisdiction of the courts of this State and the Division.

-Sec.
-4. [NRS 116.003 is hereby amended to read as follows:
+Except as otherwise provided in subsection 2, an association, a member of the executive board, or a community manager shall deposit or invest all funds of the association at a financial institution which: - (a) Is located in this State;(b) Is qualified to conduct business in this State; or - (c) Has consented to be subject to the jurisdiction, including the power to subpoena, of the courts of this State and the Division. - 2.
+Except as otherwise provided by the governing documents, in addition to the requirements of subsection 1, an association shall deposit, maintain and invest all funds of the association: - (a) In a financial institution whose accounts are insured by the Federal Deposit Insurance Corporation, the National Credit Union Share Insurance Fund or the Securities Investor Protection Corporation; - (b) With a private insurer approved pursuant to NRS 678.755; or - (c) In a government security backed by the full faith and credit of the Government of the United States. - 3.
+The Commission shall adopt regulations prescribing the contents of the declaration to be executed and signed by a financial institution located outside of this State to submit to consent to the jurisdiction of the courts of this State and the Division. - Sec.
+4. (Deleted by amendment.) - Sec.
+5. (Deleted by amendment.) - Sec.
+6. [NRS 116.1206 is hereby amended to read as follows: - 116.1206 I. Any provision contained in a declaration, bylaw or other governing document of a common interest community that violates the provisions of this chapter shall be deemed to conform with those provisions by operation of